GEO & AI Search

 Weekly Users

-What it means: ChatGPT alone has a user base larger than many countries' populations—and they're asking it questions that used to go to Google.
+What it means: ChatGPT alone approaches the scale of a major search engine—and these users are asking it questions that used to go exclusively to Google.

 100M